Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 *Jürgen Rohwer also has the ex Danish Randa (Canadian Gov. 1940-1945) as a possible U-boat victim, but this ship returned to Sydney on Aug.
 31 and later joined Convoy SC 43.
 This ship actually survived the war.
 In fact, she also shows up in Convoy SC 65.

 * Sjømennenes Minnehall's website (Seamen's Memorial in Stavern, Norway) places Måkefjell in Newcastle on Sept.
-2-1941, saying the cook was killed during an air raid there on that date.
-If this is correct, she could not have been in Convoy SC 42, which did not arrive Liverpool until Sept.
-15, according to Arnold Hague.
-Minnehallen's details could be incorrect, of course.
+2-1941, saying the cook (external link) was killed during an air raid there on that date.
+Convoy SC 42 did not arrive Liverpool until Sept.
+15. I believe Minnehallen has the wrong date.

 The Battle: